tcadigan/reginleif/README.md

 Notable changes:

-1) Strings were not strongly linked, they did not link backwards.
-They now do.

-2) Memory allocation was using sbrk.
+1) Memory allocation was using sbrk.
 Re-implemented using malloc.
 This changes how freespace was handled/tracked.